ResumeGiants » Blog » Active Listening Skills in the Workplace (+ Examples)

 What Is Active Listening?

-Active listening is the ability to fully focus on a speaker or group of speakers by paying attention to the verbal and non-verbal messages that are being conveyed.
+Active listening is the ability to fully focus on a speaker or group of speakers by paying attention to the verbal and non-verbal messages that are being conveyed and acknowledging those messages.

-Some people seem to have innate active listening skills, but the good news is that empathic listening can be learned and developed.
+Some people seem to have innate active listening skills, but the good news is that it can also be learned and developed.
 Some active listening skills examples include eye contact, paraphrasing, and verbal cues, such as “sure” or “I understand”.

-Empathic listening involves providing feedback to the communicator to let them know that they are being listened to.
+Active listening involves providing feedback to the communicator to let them know that they are being heard and understood.
 It also ensures that you can recall details of the conversation without needing to listen to the information again.

 5 Active Listening Skills That Look Great on a Resume